lorcie/my-agent/README.md

 Some details about Architecture, Usage and Screenshots (executions, codesets samples) are presented below.

-Instructions to Build Docker containers with Docker Compose orchestration and Deployment on Google Cloud Technologies (Cloud Run,..) are described below.
+Instructions to Build Docker containers with Docker Compose orchestration and Deployment on Google Cloud Technologies (Cloud Run, Cloud Container Registry, Cloud SQL, ..) are described below.

 ## Build Application Docker Images with Docker Compose <a name="build-docker-compose"></a>